[PHOTO COURTESY OF FLYINGTEAPOT.HAAN.COM]

 If the banner is supposed to encourage harmony, why does it explicitly reference only three religions: Islam, Judaism, and Christianity?
 Are all other religions equal with those three?
 What about atheism, agnosticism, and pantheism?

 The school made the choice to display the less-inclusive “Coexist” banner with three symbols instead of the more-inclusive bumper sticker version with a symbol for every letter.
-Although the school’s motive is unknown, and although the seven-symbol “Coexist” is problematic, too, the actual result of the chosen imagery is to promote the monotheistic God religions originating in the Middle East, to the exclusion of all other forms of faith.
+Although the school’s motive for using the less-inclusive banner is unknown, and although the seven-symbol “Coexist” is problematic, too, the actual result of the chosen imagery is to promote the monotheistic God religions originating in the Middle East to the exclusion of all other forms of faith.

 We must treat all faiths alike by not singling out any one, two, three, or other combination in particular.
 Students must be free to express their own personal and religious views, but SCSU has no right to promote or pick on any one belief or group of beliefs over any others.

 Religious symbols are powerful things, and the risk that these symbols might be abused, misinterpreted, or cause anxiety in students affected by them is too great.

 “Religious beliefs and religious expression are too precious to be either proscribed or prescribed by the State,” according to the U.S. Supreme Court in Coles vs. Cleveland.